TV Match Ratings

 One Thumb Up

-Here are the number of matches in each brand that were rated One Thumb Up (since 7/7/09).
+Here are the number of matches in each brand that were rated One Thumb Up over the 52 week period.

-Raw and Smackdown are pretty even, with TNA pulling away from the pack.
-So why isn’t TNA farther ahead of the rest in the totals?
+Smackdown is out in front of Raw, with TNA pulling away from the pack.
+So why isn’t TNA farther ahead of the rest in the overall totals?
 Let’s take a look at the Thumbs Down.

 Thumb Down

-Here are the number of matches in each brand that were rated One Thumb Up (since 7/7/09).
+Here are the number of matches in each brand that were rated One Thumb Down over the 52 week period.

-I included a charts below showing how the total thumb ratings look for each brand over time, but I’m not sure if it’s the right information to tell me anything.
-For each week I’m showing the the Average Thumb rating per match (over time) in one chart, and the Total Thumb Rating over time in another.
+I included the charts below showing how the total thumb ratings look for each brand over time.
+For each week I showed the Average Thumb rating per match (over time) in one chart, and the Total Thumb Rating over time in another.

-The totals chart could show changes from week to week.
+The totals chart shows a few changes from week to week.
 TNA took their three best matches of the year from their Pay-Per-Views and aired them on free TV on New Years Eve, which caused the total to jump.

 If a line is flat, then several weeks have gone by without any good matches.
 Or there are as many good as bad, which will cancel each other out (see explanations of Thumb Ratings again above).